fieldtrip/website/tutorial/epilepsy.md

     % write to files
     ft_write_data(filename, dat, 'header', hdr, 'dataformat', 'anywave_ades');

-_(Notes:  At the time of writing, units for the source timeseries in Anywave are abitrary.
+_(Notes:  At the time of writing, units for the source timeseries in AnyWave are abitrary.
 Also, it is currently advisable to write all data to file at the same time rather than attempting to append source timeseries to an existing data file)._

 Finally we can automatically mark potential spikes in the source timeseries data and create labels in AnyWave marker file format.
 We use the convention (from the original CTF SAMg2 software) of placing a marker wherever the source timeseries exceeds 6 standard deviations of its mean.